leobudima/elogii-blog/content/building-brand-awareness-with-last-mile-delivery.md

 But once you reach this goal, agile delivery allows you to adjust the entire operation to your actions.

-And make decisions which will give you a great opportunity to boost your brand awareness.
+And make decisions that will give you a great opportunity to boost your brand awareness.

 ### Overcome Last-Mile Delivery Challenges